Juangunner4/primos-marketplace/README.md

 mongodb+srv://<db_username>:<db_password>@cluster0.shjpril.mongodb.net/primos-db
 ```

 Set this as the value of `QUARKUS_MONGODB_CONNECTION_STRING` in your hosting provider or a dedicated `.env.production` file so the backend uses the correct database.
-The `.env` file should keep the local `mongodb://mongodb:27017/primos-db` connection for development.
+The `frontend/.env` file should keep the local `mongodb://mongodb:27017/primos-db` connection for development.